 Available both canned and in cartons, it can be used in whatever recipe calls for non-dairy milk.
 You can also make your own coconut milk at home by straining freshly grated coconut meat through cheesecloth.
 Even though it comes straight from a coconut, coconut milk resembles many other non-dairy milks in sweetness, taste, and texture, with only slight coconut undertones.

 This type of coconut milk (full fat) is a fabulous substitute for heavy cream in many recipes, as it is high in fat content and imparts a very rich texture to recipes such as sauces, puddings, curries, vegan ice cream, and more.
 Light coconut milk is also available and works well for recipes where fat content isn’t as important.
-Coconut milk is very common in Southeast Asian cooking and dessert making, and while high in saturated fat, it also boasts nutrients such as calcium, iron, protein, folate, and Vitamin C.
+Coconut milk is very common in Southeast Asian dishes and desserts, and while high in saturated fat, it also boasts nutrients such as calcium, iron, protein, folate, and Vitamin C.